SFDC-Hermes/Lightning-Hermes/index.md

 <link rel="stylesheet" href="{{ '/assets/css/hermes-style.css' | relative_url }}">

 # 👋 Welcome!
-I'm Hermes.

-I am a **Salesforce Developer** who obsesses over clean code and scalable architecture.
+I am a **Salesforce Developer based in South Korea**, dedicated to building clean, scalable, and high-performance architectures.

+This blog is a record of my journey—documenting the challenges I’ve encountered and the solutions I’ve engineered while building and optimizing complex Salesforce projects.
+I believe that the process of solving real-world problems is where true growth happens.

 ### 🏆 Professional Achievements